graphcore-research/gwr/README.md

   that it adheres to the [Conventional Commits] specification.
 - All packages within the workspace will be checked for adherence to proper semantic versioning using [cargo-semver-checks].
+  - As this can be a time consuming set of checks to run, by default, they are only performed by the [CI system].
+  - The checks can be run locally with:
+    ```bash
+    pre-commit run --hook-stage manual --all-files cargo-semver-checks
+    ```
 - All dependencies will be checked for vulnerabilities and compatible licensing using [cargo-deny].
 - The licenses of all dependencies will collated and included in the